 The part that becomes harder to understand is their neighbours’ subsequent application of mythology to the family’s attempt to ameliorate the girls’ situation.
 The family sought a medical alternative to the daughters’ care, and that also proved to be a problem for their superstitious fellow villagers.
 Their “reasoning,” if I may use the word so loosely, was that god had created the children in that form and it was up for the parents to accept god’s superior judgement.
 The villagers’ reasons for throwing rocks at the children becomes difficult to understand once they have made that claim, however.
 Were they intentionally stoning god’s work, and either forgetting that aspect of their own reasoning or enacting parts of the bible that encourage rock throwing as a punishment for a host of crimes, working on Sunday, adultery, and wearing mixed fabric.

 If we accept the premise—that god created the children, or allowed them to be born conjoined—then it follows that their birth state would have his explicit consent.
 Presumably he would have some grand reason to cause such misery.
-Perhaps god was testing the family’s resolve, 00000and they are merely a modern version of Job who was tormented so god could prove to satan that Job’s love was real.
+Perhaps god was testing the family’s resolve, and they are merely a modern version of Job who was tormented so god could prove to satan that Job’s love was real.

 The part that becomes difficult to comprehend is how their reasoning follows from that initial flawed and unsubstantiated premise.
 Even if they presume that god did such a thing to the unfortunate children, it does not follow that the neighbours would be able to predict god’s reasoning.
 Perhaps their god knew the family was too sedentary, and this was the only way he could imagine getting them to move away from their home village of superstitious fools.
 If his project was forcing change upon a resistant family then he might well have tinkered cruelly with the girls and thus lead them on a path toward what he wanted.